-“We know that having a job is essential for someone returning from prison to successfully re-enter our community,” said Pat Steele, director of Central Iowa Works.
+“We know that having a job is essential for someone returning from prison to successfully re-enter our community,” said Amber Ramirez, director of Central Iowa Works.
 “Supporting these individuals in securing a good job and working through barriers to re-entering is vital to central Iowa’s efforts to reduce crime and help all individuals thrive.”

 The work is based off a successful model in Texas that focuses on intensive case management for each individual in the program.
-Partners involved in the project include Des Moines Area Community College, Evelyn K. Davis Center for Working Families, Goodwill of Central Iowa, Iowa Restaurant Association, Iowa Legal Aid, Iowa Laborers, Iowa Department of Corrections, Iowa Workforce Development, and Project Iowa.
+Partners involved in the project include Dale Carnegie, Des Moines Area Community College, Drake Legal Clinic, Evelyn K. Davis Center for Working Families, Iowa Department of Corrections, Iowa Workforce Development, Project Iowa, St Vincent de Paul, and University of Iowa Labor Center.
 The U.S. Department of Labor is providing all the funding for the project.

-United Way of Central Iowa is in the process of hiring a program manager and two case managers to support the work.
+United Way of Central Iowa is in the process of hiring a program manager and two reintegration specialists to support the work.
 Implementation will begin October 1.

 For updates on the work, visit the CIRCA page: